psthomas/psthomas.github.io/_posts/2017-07-28-mental-model.md

 ## Conclusion

+It took me a while to understand this, but the above concepts imply that both of these can simultaneously be true:

+1. The vast majority of good that is done in the world is achieved through markets.
+2. The best opportunities to do good in the world lie outside of markets.

+This is because the opportunities with the highest marginal impacts lie in the tails of the government and research distributions.
 I hope you find this model interesting.
 It's a first draft, so feel free to critique or [contribute](https://github.com/psthomas/mental-model).
 In the future I might create a version that allows people to choose the probability distributions parameters to fit with their intuitions about the world, so stay tuned.

 ## Appendix A: How It Works

 There can be large differences in the impacts of different actions so I generate the data using a [joint](https://en.wikipedia.org/wiki/Joint_probability_distribution) [lognormal](https://en.wikipedia.org/wiki/Log-normal_distribution) probability distribution with a correlation between the risk and impact.
-The specifics of how the joint distributions are generated are in the Appendix B below if you're interested.
+The specifics of how the joint distributions are generated are in a [separate blogpost](https://pstblog.com/2017/10/07/correlated-randoms) if you're interested.
 I leave numbers and units off the axes because I don't think there's a single measure of wellbeing and the relationship between the sectors matters more than the numerical values.

 The user can set the percentage of the budget devoted to each sector and the allocation of each sector's money between exploitation (funding existing projects), and exploration (searching for new projects).
 When the user clicks the "Next" button, the exploit budget is allocated to each circle by finding the maximum percentage that can be multiplied times the project funding needs in each sector while staying below the budget.
 This means that society funds every project by some amount because it doesn't always know the real marginal impact of each project.